CCTV Installation Course

-In preparation for this, we plan to have a quick informal online meeting on Tuesday 29th September at 7.00 pm for about an hour just to make sure that people get connected in properly, let them know what the online virtual classroom will be like and go through any questions you they have.
+In preparation for each course, we have a quick informal free 1 hr online meeting approx. 7 days prior to course commencement, to make sure that trainees get connected through Zoom properly, let them know what the virtual classroom will be like and go through any questions they may have.
 To join the virtual sessions, you will need a PC/Laptop or Tablet with an internet connection.
-Joining instructions (logon IDs, etc) will be sent before the Informal Induction session.
+Joining instructions (login IDs, etc.) will be sent before the Informal Induction session.

 - Understand the fundamental elements that make up a CCTV System.

 - Set up a Camera